 After the tri-tip has reached the doneness that you want, let it rest for about 20 minutes.
 This will continue to tenderize the fats and other tense muscles on the tri-tip to make it softer.

-You can slice it and serve it with potatoes and vegetables, or just shred it and put it in your sandwich.
+You can slice it and serve it with potatoes, veggies, and eggs, or just shred it and put it in your sandwich.
 Either way, the soft texture, and beefy taste will be great with both choices.

 1. You can use a searing pan if you want but the direct exposure of the meat to the flames will give it a better char.
 The searing pan is recommended when you want to add more flavors like garlic and thyme.